ShankulShukla/Image-Feature-Extraction/README.md

 [AlexNet based Feature extraction paper](https://www.semanticscholar.org/paper/Feature-extraction-and-image-retrieval-based-on-Yuan-Zhang/bada07c7ea423739c0db6b8f1f2fc2438881f21d)

 ### Transfer learning with Inception v3 model
-- Deep neural networks trained on natural images learn similar features (texture, corners, edges and color blobs) in the initial layers.
-Such initial-layer features appear not to specific to a particular data-set or task but are general in that they are applicable to many data-sets and tasks.
+- Deep neural networks trained on natural images learn similar features (texture, corners, edges, and color blobs) in the initial layers.
+Such initial-layer features appear not to be specific to a particular data-set or task but are general in that they are applicable to many datasets and tasks.
 We call these initial-layer features general and can be transferred for learning specific data-set.
-- Pre-trained Inception model is being used and an extra layer is being added onto to create a new inception architecture to classify hand sign.
+- Pre-trained Inception model is being used and an extra layer is being added to create a new inception architecture to classify hand signs.
-- To decrease the compute time I stored the transfer values by the model of the training samples ahead of training and saved it onto a pickle file.
+- To decrease the compute time I stored the transfer values by the model of the training samples ahead of training and saved them onto a pickle file.
-- With 500 epochs of training our model tend to achieve an test accuracy of **95%** on improved dataset and this model also tend to perform well on the webcam input on testing.
+- With 500 epochs of training our model tend to achieve a test accuracy of **95%** on the improved dataset and this model also tends to perform well on the webcam input on testing.

 > Webcam application detecting this sign as “s” -